boeni-industries/aico/docs/architecture/integration_msg.md

 ### LLM Conversation Events

 **Topic**: `llm.conversation.events`
-**Description**: Events and analysis from the LLM-driven Chat Engine for consumption by Personality and Emotion modules.
+**Description**: Events and analysis from the LLM-driven Conversation Engine for consumption by Personality and Emotion modules.

 ```json
 {